Research

 Research Philosophy

-DetectX is built on the principle that forensic verification must be deterministic, explainable, and human-safe.
+DetectX is built on the principle that evidence-based verification must be deterministic, explainable, and human-safe.
 These are not optimization targets—they are hard constraints that shape every design decision.

 The research program prioritizes reliability over sensitivity.
 A system that occasionally misclassifies human work as AI-generated causes more harm than a system that occasionally fails to detect AI content.
 Human safety is non-negotiable.